Strengthening our culture and relationships

 Audits to identify and correct safety concerns are an element of Devon’s EHS Management System.
 Each business unit is required to perform an annual safety self-audit of compliance with regulations and our EHS protocols.
 Findings of noncompliance and suggestions for improvement are recorded in our Incident Management System (IMS) and tracked to closure.
 Business unit EHS professionals lead the audits, with guest auditors from other business units on hand to share best practices and lessons learned.

 More than half of the audit time is spent at field locations, focusing on sites where work is under way so auditors can engage employees and contractors.
-Auditors also check training, competency and inspection records and other documentation.
+Auditors check training, competency and inspection records and other documentation.
 We share trends observed and lessons learned during audits across the company to drive improvement.

 Audits also led to streamlining to one toll-free number for ethics, EHS and other issues across all Devon locations.
 Over time, the corrective actions we complete to address audit findings can lead to safety, operational and process improvements.

-2023 corporate safety goals
+2024 corporate safety goals

 Guided by our values to always do what’s right, support each other and proactively manage risk, we continue to empower the entire Devon team with the culture, tools and processes to work safely.